RubixML/Server/README.md

 ```

 ### Async Clients
 Clients that implement the Async Client interface have asynchronous versions of all the standard client methods.
 All asynchronous methods return a [Promises/A+](https://promisesaplus.com/) object that resolves to the return value of the response.
+Promises allow you to perform other work while the request is processing or to execute multiple requests in parallel.
+Calling the `wait()` method on the promise will block until the promise is resolved and return the value.

 ```php
 public predictAsync(Dataset $dataset) : Promise
 ```

-Promises allow you to concurrently perform additional work while the request is processing or to execute multiple requests in parallel.
-Calling the `wait()` method on the promise will block until the promise is resolved and return the value.

 ```php
 $promise = $client->predictAsync($dataset);